malokhvii-eduard/arduino-mhz19/README.md

 - `Mhz19MeasuringRange::Ppm_5000`

 <!-- FAQ 3 -->
-### :raising_hand_man: What is automatic baseline correction?
+### 🙋‍♂️ What is automatic baseline correction?

-:point_right: Sensor itself do zero point judgment and automatic calibration procedure intelligently after a continuous operation period.
+👉 Sensor itself do zero point judgment and automatic calibration procedure intelligently after a continuous operation period.
 The automatic calibration cycle is every 24 hours after powered on.
 The zero point of automatic calibration is 400ppm.
 The default setting is with built-in